JosBogan/sei-project-2/readme.md

 [Deployed Project Link](https://j-asteroid-catasteroid.herokuapp.com/)

-Asteroid was my second project at General Assembly.
+Asteroid Catasteroid was my second project at General Assembly.
 The main focus of this project was to help develop and practice React.js and AJAX requests/API consumption.
 This Project was a pair programming exercise done over 48 hours in a pair.

 ## Task Brief